-Although the President's interpretation of the language is arguably consistent with the letter of the law, critics contend that it countermands the spirit of the statute and is overly broad.
+Although the President's interpretation of the language was arguably consistent with the letter of the law, critics contend that it countermanded the spirit of the statute and is overly broad.
 In other words, it is argued that the intent of this language was to prevent the DOD from providing abortion services.
-Proponents of the Clinton change argue that Congress allowed for exactly this type of interpretation.
-Proponents note that this interpretation is particularly important for eligible beneficiaries who are deployed overseas in areas where affordable and sanitary abortion services are not available in the local economy.
+Proponents of the Clinton change argued that Congress allowed for exactly this type of interpretation.
+Proponents note that this interpretation was particularly important for eligible beneficiaries who are deployed overseas in areas where affordable and sanitary abortion services may not be available in the local economy.

-Following the election of the 104th Congress, Democrats were replaced by Republicans as committee leaders.
-Representative Robert K. Dornan, the then-new Republican Chairman of the Military Personnel and Compensation Subcommittee (House National Security Committee), noted that one of his priorities "is barring abortions at overseas military hospitals, even if the patients pay for them."
+Following the election of the 104th Congress, Representative Robert K. Dornan, the then-new Republican chairman of the Military Personnel and Compensation Subcommittee (the then-House National Security Committee), noted that one of his priorities "[was] barring abortions at overseas military hospitals, even if the patients pay for them."
 On December 1, 1995, P.L.
 104-61 was enacted.
 According to this law: